carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/config_grafana/README.md

 ## B. Accessing Grafana

 The first time to enter Grafana, you are requested to login with a username & a password...
 But how does one find out what they are?
-If you have the time, below is a really sueful task to grab the username and password from the pod, but if you are tight on time, you can [skip ahead and we will give the username and password to you](config_grafana#c-configure-grafana).
+If you have the time, below is a really useful task to grab the username and password from the pod, but if you are tight on time, you can [skip ahead and we will give the username and password to you](config_grafana#c-configure-grafana).

 Let's find the grafana pod and have a look at the pod definition, maybe there is a hint for us.
 Make sure to replace the pod name in this example with your own pod name from the console: